Cruzeiro is on track to have the best Serie B audience average since 2006

 To surpass the four clubs that have had the best indices since 2006, it is enough for Cruzeiro to have an average of 16 thousand people in the five games that remain at home after the duel against Cricima – against Operrio, Vasco, Ituano, Guarani and CSA.

 It is worth remembering that Cruzeiro’s numbers could be even better.
 Due to Mineiro’s schedule, the club had to transfer games against Grmio and Nutico, for example, to Independência.
-Already against Chapecoense, also with Raposa as home team, the duel took place at Man Garrincha, in Brasília.
+Against Chapecoense, also with Raposa as home team, the duel took place at Man Garrincha, in Brasília.

 Best Serie B audience averages since 2006